 We knew it was in Cotobro and when searching online, there weren’t really any clear directions to take us there.
 I finally cobbled together two sets of directions, which weren’t even similar to each other, and off we went to discover.
 All of us!
 It was an absolutely stunning day, with crisp blue skies and a sprinkling of fluffy white clouds.
 The weather was warm enough for short sleeves and of course the boys are always in shorts.
 Off we went to explore.

-After a bit of exploration above, Lars and I decided to just take the riverbed too.
+After a bit of exploration above, we decided to just take the riverbed too.
 Down the hill we went and onto the riverbed.
-We could hear Alan and Anya off in the distance announcing they found the bridge.
 It was a bit of a climb to get up the final little hill to reach the bridge and a few hops over some mud too, but we did it.

 Now keep in mind it isn’t overly spectacular, but it is in incredible condition.
 It is a single arch bridge crossing the canyon.
 The road over the bridge was even in great shape.